beerose/blog/content/posts/comments-db-model/post.md

 }
 ```

-This was one of the ways to have 1-level deep replies, and I'll stop here to move the main topic of this article — multi-level replies.
+It was one of the ways to have 1-level deep replies, and I'll stop here to move the main topic of this article — multi-level replies.

 ## Multi-level replies